Get

 If your dog likes to imitate you, try to show a behavior or an action during training instead of saying a command or giving hand signs.
 When teaching your dog to sit, try sitting on the ground to allow your dog to pick up and mimic the behavior.
 If you want to teach your canine to shake hands, use your hand and make a hand-shaking gesture.

-Your dog will learn faster once it sees the action from you, and the training will be far more efficient.
+Your dog will learn faster once they see the action from you, and the training will be far more efficient.

-While dogs can mimic many types of human behavior, there are certain things that most dogs adopt from humans.
-Most of the habits dogs pick up from us are intuitive, and your canines are simply adapting to life with you.
+While dogs can mimic many types of human behavior, there are certain things that many dogs adopt from their humans.
+Most of the habits that dogs pick up are intuitive, and our canines are simply adapting to life with us.

-Here are some of the most common habits our furry friends adopt from us:
+Here are a few of the most common habits that our furry friends adopt from us.

 Sleeping